Tani Tupou: The Spring League

 Tupou signed with the Jousters of The Spring League in October 2020.

 St. Louis BattleHawks

-On November 17, 2022, Tupou was drafted by the St. Louis BattleHawks of the XFL.
+On November 17, 2022, Tupou was selected by the St. Louis BattleHawks of the XFL.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.

 Professional rugby career

 After playing in the XFL and the league folded in 2020, Tupou tried to get back in the NFL by doing combines on the side.
 Tupou then got a call from Peter Pasque, the general manager of the American Raptors in Glendale, Colorado and asked if he wanted to try rugby out.
 After stepping onto the pitch for the Raptors, Tupou said, "I just fell in love with the game".

 On January 27, 2022, Tupou signed with his hometown Seattle Seawolves of the Major League Rugby (MLR) as a part of their front row.
 The crossover athlete marks his third professional contract with a Seattle team.